brightroll/rq/README.md

 <a name='section_Ruby_on_Rails'></a>
 ### Ruby on Rails

-Typically, what we have done to run Rails code is to just have the `queue script` setup the environment and run the `./script/runner` facility that rails provides..
+Typically, what we have done to run Rails code is to just have the `queue script` setup the environment and run the `./script/runner` facility that rails provides.

 <a name='section_Master_Script'></a>
 ### Master Script